 It summed up to about 35 kilometers, but it’s also possible to go the shorter way on both sides.
 From Cerna Hora through Bykovice to Lysice and the in Krhov to Cerna Hora, which is about 20 km.

 I chose the longer way as I had the whole day all for myself.
 It took me several hours to complete the tour.
 The cycle paths all together are a bit demanding, I either rode 10 km or 50 km per hour.
 Small hills, bigger hills, and huge “mountains” predominate the terrain.
 Maybe that’s the reason I didn’t meet many cyclists there.

-One thing I need to praise these area for is the great marking.
+One thing I need to praise this area for is the great marking.
 Every time I thought I need directions, the sign appeared right in front of me.
 Even though I was all alone, I didn’t get lost.
-With my notes and a map in my head I managed to go the way I planned to.
+With my notes and a map in my head, I managed to go the way I planned to.

 The main point of the trip was Lysice castle, which was built on the renaissance water fortress.
 At the first sight it doesn’t seem to be interesting, but the further you go the more interesting it becomes.
 I wanted to visit the famous garden with the promenade colonnade only, but the lady in the ticket office convinced me I must see the unique interiors as well.
 She recommended the number 1 route describing it as the best of the best from the castle.